-At Brooklyn Heights Dental™, we offer our patients a variety of denture options.
+At Brooklyn Heights Dental™, we offer our patients a variety of restorative dentistry solutions and denture options.
 For patients who have lost all or most of their teeth, full dentures recreate the look and function of a complete set of natural teeth.
 We also offer implant-supported overdentures, as well as overdentures that are held in place by natural teeth.
 For patients who are missing a few teeth, we have partial dentures, removable artificial teeth held in place with metal clasps or your natural teeth.
-Contact our office in Brooklyn Heights, serving Fort Green and other New York communities, to learn more about overdentures and full and partial dentures or to make an appointment with Dr. Eugene Stanislaus.
+Contact our office in Brooklyn Heights, serving Fort Greene and other New York communities, to learn more about overdentures and full and partial dentures or to make an appointment with Dr. Eugene Stanislaus.

 Many patients who are missing all or most of their teeth opt for full dentures.
 Full dentures are plastic or porcelain prosthetic teeth adhered to a plastic or metal base that look and function like your natural teeth.
 There are two types of dentures, both of which can be removed for cleaning or at night.
 Conventional dentures are placed in the mouth after the gums have healed.
 Immediate dentures are placed in your mouth as soon as the teeth are removed, before your gums have healed.
 Dentures keep your jaw from falling into disuse and fill out and help to maintain the natural structures of your face.